whiprandolph/bestseller/Part 1 - This Is Who We Really Are/01 - This is Who We Really Are.md

 Does this sound like a fantasy?
 I thought so too, until I was blessed to live briefly in such a place, a nation of thousands of people living across many villages deep in the Amazon forests.

 My short time with the Ashaninka in 2015 was utterly magical and changed my life.
-As the Englishman named Mike who invited me said, "you will spend the rest of your life figuring out lessons to learn from these people."
+An Englishman named Mike had been visiting the Ashaninka yearly for 35 years and respected them deeply, and when he saw that I would respect them too, he invited me to join him.
+He told me, "you will spend the rest of your life figuring out lessons to learn from these people."**

 What I've learned is nothing short of revolutionary for those of us not living this way now.